AshersPrograms/MX-CoreRed_8ToDo/README.md

 --ln -s ~/.conky/MX-CoreRed_8ToDo/todo.txt ~/Desktop/

 # Pre-specify your zip code
--This is not necessary but if you want the program to run a little faster and more accurate.
+This is not necessary but if you want the program to run a little faster and more accurate.
--To pre-specify your zip code then:
+-To pre-specify your zip code
 -Open a terminal and type:

 -sed -i '186s/.*/variable1=$color${execpi 300 ~\/.conky\/MX-CoreRed_8ToDo\/weather.sh 12345}/' ~/.conky/MX-CoreRed_8ToDo/conkyrc2coreRed_8ToDo